Sixty-miler: Post-war period

-In 1951, one of the 'Stone Fleet' ships the Kiama, was carrying coal from Newcastle to Sydney, during a gale that carried her onto the Tuggerah Reef—located offshore due east of Toowoon Bay.
-The crew took to lifeboats and rafts but were too close to the reef to be picked up safely by the CSR ship the Fiona that was nearby.
-The Kiama broke up and sank within a few minutes.
-Only five of the thirteen crewmen survived by making it to shore.The ship built to replace the Annie M. Miller, her sister ship the Birchgrove Park, served from 1931—interrupted by her wartime service as HMAS Birchgrove Park—until she became the last sixty-miler to founder, around 2:45 a.m. on 2 August 1956.
-Only four of the fourteen crew of the Birchgrove Park survived.
+In 1951, one of the 'Stone Fleet' ships, Kiama, was carrying coal from Newcastle to Sydney, during a gale that carried her onto Tuggerah Reef—located offshore due east of Toowoon Bay.
+The crew took to lifeboats and rafts but were too close to the reef to be picked up safely by CSR ship, Fiona, that was nearby.
+Kiama broke up and sank within a few minutes.
+Only five of the thirteen crewmen survived by making it to shore.

+The ship built to replace Annie M. Miller, her sister ship, Birchgrove Park, served from 1931—interrupted by her wartime service as HMAS Birchgrove Park—until she became the last sixty-miler to founder, around 2:45 a.m. on 2 August 1956.
+Only four of the fourteen crew of Birchgrove Park survived.
 One of the survivors said that the ship had a list when it left Newcastle for Sydney, and that one of the hatches was not battened down until two hours after the ship left port.
 Survivors told of how Captain Laurence Lynch had refused to seek the shelter of Broken Bay during a storm but had pressed on, toward Sydney, before the vessel foundered off the northern beaches of Sydney.
 They also told how the pumps were not started until there was too much free water in the hold, leaking in from a damaged part of the aged ship.
 Twenty minutes before she foundered, the list had become so bad that neither the port and starboard lifeboats could be freed.
 Although the ship then tried to make for Barrenjoey, it was already too late.

-The survivors also told of how the ship's radio aerial was not in place, and a signal lamp had to be used to contact the South Head Lighthouse.
+The survivors of the crew of Birchgrove Park told of how a signal lamp had to be used to contact South Head Lighthouse, because the ship's radio aerial was not in place.
 Around 2:40 a.m., they signalled that the ship was in distress.
 By 1956, both sender and receiver would have found use of a signal lamp unfamiliar.
-At the distance and affected by the stormy conditions, the signal lamp message was difficult to read, and consequently it was garbled when received; before the station replied seeking clarification, the ship was already sinking.
-The ship did not fire any rockets to indicate its actual location.
-The signaller at South Head Light, was asked to provide a location, in the absence of other information, and gave the ship's estimated last position as 'six miles north of the Sydney Heads', off Long Reef, whereas the ship was actually further to the north; based on the seabed location of her wreck, she was around 8 km south-east of Barrenjoey.
+At the distance and affected by the stormy conditions, the signal lamp message was difficult to read, and consequently the distress message was garbled when received.
+Before the station replied seeking clarification, the ship was already sinking.
+Birchgrove Park did not fire any rockets to indicate its actual location.
+The signaller at South Head Light, was asked to provide a location, in the absence of other information, and gave the ship's estimated last position as six miles north of the Sydney Heads, off Long Reef, but the ship was actually further to the north.
+Based on the seabed location of her wreck, she was around 8 km south-east of Barrenjoey.